 - On-time payment history

-While a loan’s conditions can often refer to its principal amount, interest rate and repayment term, it also means the factors within your business—and industry as a whole—that can impact your ability to repay your loan.
+Condition refers to the factors within your business — and industry as a whole — that can impact your ability to repay a loan.

-Your lender wants to know the financing is being obtained for responsible reasons that won’t hurt your ability to make repayments.
-For example, expanding your business and financing equipment are appealing conditions to lenders because they could help your business remain competitive, better serve customers and ultimately generate more revenue.
+Your lender wants to know financing is being obtained for responsible reasons that won’t hurt your ability to make repayments.
+For instance, a 5 C’s of credit example demonstrating conditions would be the need for funding to expand your business or buy equipment.
+These are appealing conditions to lenders because they could help your business remain competitive, better serve customers and ultimately generate more revenue.

-First, you should know what your debt-to-income (DTI) ratio is.
-This metric considers your business’s annual income and measures it against your recurring debts to provide you with a figure to determine how easily you can pay off additional debts.
+DTI considers your business’s annual income and measures it against your recurring debts.
+It provides you with a figure to determine how easily you can pay off additional debts.

 Why Are the 5 C’s of Credit Important?

-Lenders—whether they are small business creditors or mortgage lenders—always want to minimize risk.
+The importance of the 5 C’s of credit comes down to this: Lenders — whether they are small business creditors or mortgage lenders — always want to minimize risk.
 The lower the risk to the lender, the more likely it is that your application will be approved.

-Your best bet when it comes to getting your credit application approved is to master the art (and science) of the 5 C’s of credit in the lending industry.
-Keeping tabs on your FICO SBSS, personal and business credit history, as well as business collateral (such as equipment, inventory, accounts receivable and real estate) can go a long way toward maximizing your creditworthiness.
+Your best bet when it comes to getting your credit application approved is to master the art (and science) of the 5 C’s of credit.
+Keeping tabs on your FICO SBSS, personal and business credit history, as well as pledging assets as business collateral (such as equipment, inventory, accounts receivable and real estate) can go a long way toward maximizing your creditworthiness.

-Creditors don’t want to feel as if they’re gambling on your business; they want their investment to be a sure thing.
-That’s why you need to go the extra mile to keep the 5 C’s—your capital, character, capacity, collateral and conditions—in check.
+Keep in mind, creditors don’t want to feel as if they’re gambling on your business.
+They want their investment to be a sure thing.
+That’s why you need to go the extra mile to keep the 5 C’s — your capital, character, capacity, collateral and conditions — in check.